 - Assembled Dimensions (L x W x H):

 - 105 lbs.

 - 47.05″ x 22.64″ x 25.79″

 - Shipping Weight:

 - 145 lbs.

-Assembling the NordicTrack RW200 Rower is fairly easy and can be done in about 10-15 minutes.
+The NordicTrack RW200 Rower assembly process is fairly easy and can be done in about 10-15 minutes.

-The rowing machine comes mostly pre-assembled and a majority of the assembly left is attaching the seat and monitor.
+The rower comes mostly pre-assembled and a majority of the assembly left is attaching the seat and monitor.

 You will need 1 Phillips head screwdriver, 1 adjustable wrench, and 4 D-batteries for assembly.

 Just be aware that the shipping weight of this unit is 145 lbs, so you may want help carrying it to the proper room before putting it together.